 We love the idea of making sock cupcakes with nail polish bottles (pictured); check out a tutorial from The Tiptoe Fairy.

-Loot-bag ideas: nail polish (try Suncoat, a non-toxic option), spa socks, bubble bath, reusable water bottles
+Loot-bag ideas: nail polish, spa socks, bubble bath, reusable water bottles

 Take a break from winter for a day!
 Crank up the thermostat and bring the beach indoors with beach towels, umbrellas, and beach balls.
 Pick up some kinetic sand and have a sand-castle-building competition.